EatMoreChicken/ta-ping-lookup/README.md

-# Splunk Ping External Lookup
+# Ping Lookup - An External Lookup Example

 This is a simple Splunk app that provides an external lookup that allows users to ping a host and get the response time.